fzhang00/fzhang00.github.io/_posts/2020-11-13-Soil-Moisture-Monitor.markdown

 # Soil Moisture Monitor

+This is a multi-week project that intended to introduce the concept of IOT.
+This week, we will start by make a soil moisture monitor.
+In up coming weeks, we will explore how we can send our data to remote computer, smart phone, or even the internet through wireless communication.

-We will make a soil moisture monitor gadget today.
-The technologies we will be using are:
+Today the technologies we will be using are:

-- Analog pin measurement
+- Analog signal measurement
-- Remote sensing via Radio
+- Science concept: electrical conductivity
 - Programming technique: List, Plot data
 - Math tool: averaging